billsix/cprogrammingbook/doc/01-Intro.rst

 one by one to a program, but make you type a whole line of input first.
 Then the whole line is made available as input, one character at a time.
 Beginners have been known to be confused: the program is started, they type some input, and nothing comes back.
-This behaviour is nothing to do with C; it depends on the computer and operating system in use.
+This behavior is nothing to do with C; it depends on the computer and operating system in use.

 Simple arrays